 Extending NAS to Google Cloud Storage with Komprise

 Enterprise NAS devices are typically refreshed at three- to five-year intervals.
 And while IT admins may be aware that a large proportion of data on this expensive storage is cold, migrating it can be complex and risky.
 Archived data that’s needed by users and apps often causes operational disruption.
-Permission to archive cold user data is rarely given, and when it is, identifying and migrating the correct data to the cloud is an extensive, cumbersome manual process involving spreadsheets, reporting tools, and various software applications.
+Permission to archive cold data storage is rarely given, and when it is, identifying and migrating the correct unstructured data to the cloud is an extensive, cumbersome manual process involving spreadsheets, reporting tools, and various software applications.
 As your data footprint grows, so too do these challenges.
 Now there’s a smarter solution.

 Another IT issue is the rate unstructured data is being generated.
 Because backing it all up is simply too costly, in most cases, such data is never backed up.
-With Komprise, you can replicate unstructured data to durable Cloud Storage, providing an automated, simple way to help protect your data and facilitate DR.
+With Komprise, you can replicate unstructured data to durable Cloud Storage, providing an automated, simple way to help protect your data and facilitate DR. Know First.
+Move Smart.

 Analyze Data Usage and Growth Across Storage